berryweinst/ChecklistTransformers/README.md

 cd ../
 ```

+## Examples
-Example for efficient multi-gpu run on a subset of neurons:
+For efficient multi-gpu run on a subset of neurons:
  ```
  python main.py --device-ids 0 1 2 3 --batch-size 1996 --study-num-layer 6 --study-num-ts 16 --study-num-neurons 32
 ```